 Please note that the dRR and the application overview perform different functions.
 If you submit a dRR with your application, we request that you additionally include a simple application overview highlighting the general approach to be taken with your application.
 This should set out data ownership/access and clearly summarise how each area of the assessment is supported.
 If the application relies on previous risk assessments, please make clear reference to when and where these assessments were undertaken.

 Previous relevant correspondence

-You must submit, or refer to, copies of any previous relevant correspondence relating to your application so that all supporting information is available, or can be traced, by the Evaluating Officer or Project Manager.
+You must submit, or refer to, copies of any previous relevant correspondence relating to your application so that all supporting information is available, or can be traced, by the Assessment Manager.
 Relevant correspondence can consist of letters or emails and may include the following:

-- Reference to the current authorisation for your product (ie refer to the appropriate COP number) and any associated 'amendment' Notices
+- Reference to the current authorisation for your product (for example refer to the appropriate COP number) and any associated 'amendment' Notices

-- Any other correspondence relating to your Notice of Authorisation eg letters confirming the acceptability of a change in manufacturing site.
+- Any other correspondence relating to your Notice of Authorisation.
+For example letters confirming the acceptability of a change in manufacturing site.

-- Reference to the current authorisations(s) for other product(s) that you are referencing in support of your application eg for new products based on similarity to products that are already authorised; for applications for authorisation of a source of an active substance already authorised in another product.
+- Reference to the current authorisations(s) for other product(s) that you are referencing in support of your application.
+For example for new products based on similarity to products that are already authorised; for applications for authorisation of a source of an active substance already authorised in another product.

-- Copies of correspondence which clarifies data requirements eg copies of correspondence on data requirements that must be addressed for your product.
+- Copies of correspondence which clarifies data requirements.
+For example copies of correspondence on data requirements that must be addressed for your product.

 - Other advice we have provided you with that relates to your application.

 Letters of access